eman2017-code/tripPlanner/README.md

 				* A completed list of tasks and attractions that are added to the trip interaray.
 Basically a completed list
 			* Ideas and suggestions from group member.
 				* This is an area where the group can congregate to share potential ideas and suggestions to get other users inputs and possibly add it to their lists
-	- User can see their current trips,past trips and groups they are currenty apart of
+	- User can see their current trips, past trips, and groups they are currenty apart of
 	- User can see most asked questions and and see answer (FAQ Form)
 	- Trip Advisor/Points of Interest API
 		- User will be to see recommendations/helpful tips based on destination from actual people that are then added into a suggestions area for the group to see.